GoodluckH/finch-onsite/design-doc.md

 **Coverage Field Notes**:
 - Uses nullable booleans (`boolean | null`) to distinguish between "no" (false), "yes" (true), and "unknown/not mentioned in transcript" (null)
 - All detail fields are optional since transcript may not contain complete information
+- **Effective dates are critical**: Used to determine if coverage applies to the incident date
+- Coverage dates stored as ISO format strings (YYYY-MM-DD) for consistency with incident_date
 - UI should visually distinguish between "No" and "Unknown/Not mentioned"
+- UI should highlight if incident date falls outside coverage period (red warning)
-- Policy limits stored as string to support various formats
+- Policy limits stored as string to support various formats (e.g., "100/300", "25/50/25")
 - Comprehensive enough to capture common personal injury insurance scenarios
 - `notes` field for edge cases or additional context from transcript